john-aja/Galaxy-Explorer/README.md

 - **Moon and Mars**: Explore fascinating details about our closest celestial companions.
 Delve into the mysteries of the Moon and learn about the ongoing missions and plans for human exploration of Mars.

-## Website Name: Galaxy Explorer

-Galaxy Explorer is an engaging and informative single-page website that allows you to embark on an interGalaxy journey through the wonders of our Milky Way galaxy.
-Prepare to be captivated by the stunning visuals, enlightening information, and inspiring quotes that await you.

 ## Installation

 To explore the Galaxy Explorer website locally, follow these steps: